 I think the answer to this question is – it depends.
-In this post, we’ll break down what long term care insurance is used for, and whether or not it makes sense for you to consider getting long term care insurance to cover costs of care as you or your loved one’s get older and into typical retirement years.
+In this post, we’ll break down what long-term care insurance is used for, and whether or not it makes sense for you to consider getting a long-term care insurance policy to cover costs of care as you or your loved one’s get older and into typical retirement years.

-First off, long term care insurance provides benefits to help cover the costs of care associated with what is known as Activities of Daily Living (or ADLs).
+First off, long-term care insurance provides benefits to help cover the costs of personal care services associated with what is known as Activities of Daily Living (or ADLs).
 Examples of typical ADLs are the following:

 Bathing or showering